 Predictably, Mayor Bill de Blasio has referred to the deadly radiator explosion as a “freak accident.”
 The family of the two girls will certainly point to the evidence referenced above to support the position that this was a tragedy that should have been averted.
 The New York wrongful death attorneys for the family will use an investigation and the discovery process to bolster evidence establishing that the city and owner knew or should have known of the faulty radiator.

 Other Parties That Might Be Financially Responsible

 The family’s wrongful death lawyers also will seek to identify all potential defendants and sources of insurance.
 While the city and the owner of the apartment building are obvious defendants, other possible defendants might include the independent maintenance company for failing to perform appropriate maintenance on the radiator.
 The company that designed the faulty radiator also might be liable if the accident occurred because of a design or manufacturing defect or a failure to provide adequate warnings.

 Speak to a Premise Liability Lawyer at the Law Office of Cohen & Jaffe, LLP.

-If you or a loved one suffers injury caused by an exploding radiator, malfunctioning radiator, or another hazardous condition on the property of another, our Long Island premises liability lawyers tenaciously pursue the fullest recovery for personal injury and wrongful death victims.
+If you or a loved one suffers injury caused by an exploding radiator, malfunctioning radiator, or another hazardous condition on the property of another, our Long Island premises liability lawyers tenaciously pursue the fullest recovery for Long Island personal injury attorney and wrongful death victims.
 We invite you to call the Law Office of Cohen & Jaffe, LLP today at 516-358-6900 to schedule a free consultation with one of our experienced lawyers.
 We are available 24 hours a day, seven days a week to assist you when you need it most.